U.S. lawmakers say latest Russia sanctions too mild, to seek more

-"Until you hit three or four of the large banks - the financial institutions - until you hit one of the energy producers at least, Gazprom, or someone, I just don't think it's going to have the effect on Putin to change his behavior," Corker told reporters at the U.S. Capitol.
+"Until you hit three or four of the large banks - the financial institutions - until you hit one of the energy producers at least, Gazprom (GAZP.MM), or someone, I just don't think it's going to have the effect on Putin to change his behaviour," Corker told reporters at the U.S. Capitol.

 Another Republican working on sanctions legislation, Indiana Senator Dan Coats, a former U.S. Ambassador to Germany, said he was confident both Republicans and President Barack Obama's fellow Democrats would back tougher sanctions if Obama were to back more diplomatic, economic and financial sanctions.